robochimptech/site/src/pages/index.md

 templateKey: index-page
 title: Salesforce gurus who understand business
 image: /img/home-jumbotron.jpg
-heading: Great knowledge and experience, with a C-Level understanding
+heading: '"Great knowledge and experience, with the highest level of understanding..."'
 subheading: "\"The simplest solution is always the best solution - so long as requirements are met.
 We understand what it means to be lean and agile.
 When you need us to get down and dirty (we can handle that all day long) we